TimonLevy/Networking/Bigous Protocolous.md

 * `What encryption elgorithm to use`?
 * How to `exchange secret keys`?

-The SSL protocol is made up of 4 sub-protocols, 3 in a higher level and 1 in the lower level.
+The SSL & TLS protocols are made up of 4 sub-protocols, 3 in a higher level and 1 in the lower level.
 They all work together coherently in order to provide the encryption service that is wanted.
-Each of the sub-protocols is responsible for something in the functionality of the SSL protocol:
+Each of the sub-protocols is responsible for something in the functionality of the SSL & TLS protocols:

 ```
-* SSL Handshake Protocol          -.
+* Handshake Protocol          -.
 Establish security parameters and session.
-* SSL Change Cipher Protocol      -|- SSL HIGHER LAYER    Responsible for cipher changing negotiations.
+* Change Cipher Protocol      -|- HIGHER LAYER    Responsible for cipher changing negotiations.
-* SSL Alert Protocol              -'                      Responsible for alerting if there is an error/warning.
+* Alert Protocol              -'                      Responsible for alerting if there is an error/warning.
-* SSL Record Protocol              -- SSL LOWER LAYER     This is the protocol that encrypts, compresses and ecapsulates the application data.
+* Record Protocol              -- LOWER LAYER     This is the protocol that encrypts, compresses and ecapsulates the application data.
 ```

-TLS is a protocol of it's own, with no sub-protocol but similar functionality.

-SSL also has **two major concepts**:
+SSL/TLS also has **two major concepts**:

 > `SESSION`
 >